LuccaBertoldi/E-Commerce-Challenge/README.md

 # Description
     This project involves building the back end of an e-commerce site using Express.js and Sequelize to interact with a PostgreSQL database.
 This back end serves as the foundation for an internet retail platform, allowing businesses and consumers to engage in the online buying and selling of electronic products.

-    The main objective is to configure a working Express.js API to manage an e-commerce database that includes categories, products, tags, and product-tag associations.I had issues with the connection part, when I do the GET routs it doesnt show the products added on the seeds, I tried fixing in various different ways but I was not able to do it.
+    The main objective is to configure a working Express.js API to manage an e-commerce database that includes categories, products, tags, and product-tag associations.